SteepleJAC Athletics Scorecard

 SteepleJAC Player Personal Performance Net Score (PPPN)

-- It is the above or below par indicator of the player’s performance or game in a SteepleJAC PWTP tournament competition.
+- It is the above or below par indicator of the player’s performance in a SteepleJAC PWTP tournament competition.

-- Repetitively speaking, the PPP from a score card and the same PPPN used in a tournament may, and likely will be, very different.
+- Repetitively speaking, the same values inputted onto a general scorecard and additionally used on a tournament scorecard may, and likely will, result in very different PPP/PPPN.
 The PPP is a Player’s Personal Performance Score in a round on a particular course.
-The PPPN is a Player’s Personal Performance Score from a round based on a particular course however is also further qualified to compare the PPP to other players playing on other courses with varying differentiating difficulty factors.
-Essentially a ‘virtual course’ is configured which requires an adjustment to the PPP in order to get a PPPN that can be accurately administered in a Tournament competition.
+The PPPN is a Player’s Personal Performance Score from a round based on a particular course however is also further qualified to compare the PPPN to other players playing on other courses with varying differentiating difficulty factors.
+Essentially a ‘virtual course’ is configured which requires an adjustment to the PPP in order to get a PPPN that can be accurately administered in tournament competition.

-- SteepleJAC allows players to BRING THEIR A GAME and CONQUER THEIR POTENTIAL by challenging all skill levels, levelling off the game to provide fun, entertainment, and friendly competition for everyone.
-Additionally, it record scores for players to monitor progress and improvement.
-Furthermore, it provides incentives to challenge each player and their game against other players on a per round basis or on a tournament platform.
+- SteepleJAC allows players to BRING THEIR A GAME and CONQUER THEIR POTENTIAL by challenging all skill levels, leveling off the game to provide entertaining competition for everyone.

 - Ace – An Ace is considered to be a very good golfer.
 It can also be used as a term referring to a hole in one which is when a player hits the first shot off the tee box and the ball goes into the corresponding hole.